DemocracyEarth/paper/FAQ/FAQ-en.md

 <a name="question-10"></a>
 **10 - When will I receive my SAFT (Simple Agreement for Future Tokens)?**

 A personal link to an executable SAFT (Simple Agreement for Future Tokens) will be sent to you by e-mail upon your registration for purchase and affirmation of accreditation on our website: https://ico.democracy.earth.
 Notify a DEF admin on Telegram if you do not receive your SAFT.
-A review copy of the SAFT can be fouond [here](https://www.dropbox.com/s/cs5qbcmkxf3a5ge/SAFT%20-%20Democracy%20Earth%20Foundation.pdf?dl=0).
+A review copy of the SAFT can be found [here](https://www.dropbox.com/s/cs5qbcmkxf3a5ge/SAFT%20-%20Democracy%20Earth%20Foundation.pdf?dl=0).

 Purchasers will receive a countersigned SAFT from Democracy Earth only after accreditation verification - you may be contacted by [CoinList](https://complyapi.coinlist.co/democracy-earth) as part of this process.